-There are more than ten restaurants and taverns in the downtown area, ranging from homestyle Greek Christina’s Restaurant to Dulcet, the newest place.
-Dulcet is a very upscale restaurant and lounge, offering live music, requiring proper dress and impressing everyone with their spectacular food and atmosphere.
-Who says you can’t put a high end juke joint in a historic downtown?
+There several nice restaurants and taverns in the downtown area, ranging from the home-style Greek food at Christina’s Restaurant to Dulcet, a very upscale restaurant, and lounge, offering live music, requiring proper dress, and impressing everyone with their spectacular food and atmosphere.
+Who says you can’t put a high-end juke joint in a historic downtown?

 Back to the beginning of this post.
 Take a turn off US 19 at Main Street and enjoy one of the Nature Coast’s more famous cities: New Port Richey.
 Then let us know what your favorite part is.